2016

 Inspired Residency

 The opportunity to spend time in one of my favorite locations in New England was an unexpected gift.
-To be up at dawn many mornings (without an alarm) to witness the early morning beauty of a sunrise over the bay was simply amazing.
-With no time constraints, nowhere to be but wherever I wanted to […]
+To be up at dawn many mornings (without an alarm) to witness […]

 Share: